serenasun999/602/README.md

 # 601 Project - Working with Data and Visualization - "Analysis of Calgary’s Historical Air Quality Data"
 The project is a detailed study examining air quality changes over 39 years in Calgary due to anthropogenic factors, particularly greenhouse gas emissions.
 It leverages data from Alberta Environment and Parks and the World Health Organization to compare local and global trends.
-Here are the key points for a summary:

 1. **Objective and Data Sources**: The project aims to understand the variability in greenhouse gas emissions over nearly four decades in Calgary.
 It uses two primary datasets: 'Historical Air Quality' from the Calgary Region Airshed Zone and 'Global Data Trends' from the WHO.